Starting Price: $8.15.

-We evaluated Jira Software by looking at online resources, such as the Jira Software Evaluator Resources page.
-We also examined the success criteria for Jira Software before and after using it to measure parameters such as productivity, transparency and availability of additional features.
+We evaluated Jira Software by testing the software and looking at online resources, such as the Jira Software Evaluator Resources page.
+We also examined the success criteria for Jira Software before and after using it to measure parameters such as usability, productivity, transparency and satisfaction with overall capabilities and additional features.

 Jira is easy-to-use, but it can also be overwhelming at first and can set your team back initially.
 If you need a large number of users and the power to handle complex projects like software development, then Jira is certainly worth trying.
 You should take full advantage of online tutorials and the free trial.
 Keep your team involved and value their feedback.

 Subscribe to Project Management Insider for best practices, reviews and resources.
 From project scheduling software to project planning apps, stay up to date with the latest in project management tools.
 Delivered Wednesdays